The person at the center of this case

 Investigating agency: National Park Service - Sequoia and Kings Canyon | 800038.

-Mark McNabb dropped off just north of North Fork Drive and Shepherd Saddle Road intersection in Three Rivers, CA. He intended to hike to Lodgepole area via Colony Mill Trail.
+Mark McNabb was dropped off just north of the intersection of North Fork Drive and Shepherd Saddle Road in Three Rivers, CA, intending to hike to Lodgepole area via Colony Mill Trail.

-Mark was expected to return to his home on North Fork Drive on this date.
+Mark intended to return to his home on North Fork Drive on this date.

-Sequoia National Park Rangers notified that Mark was overdue from his hike, approximately 1.5 miles outside park boundary.
+Sequoia National Park Rangers were notified at approximately 2:00 PM that Mark was overdue from his hike.

-Multi-agency search and rescue effort undertaken including helicopters, ground search teams, and search dogs.
-No definitive sign of Mark found.
+Search and rescue effort began involving helicopters, ground search teams, and search dogs, but yielded no definitive sign of Mark.

 Any information, no matter how small, could be crucial to solving this case.